Historical Events on 1st January

 1928 - Algemeene Vereeniging Radio Omroep (AVRO) begins broadcasting (Neth)

-1929 - Roy Riegels runs 60 yds the wrong way with Rose Bowl fumble recovery
+1929 - 15th Rose Bowl: Georgia Tech beats California, 8-7 (Roy Riegels runs 60 yds the wrong way with fumble recovery)

 1930 - Earl Claus von Stauffenberg promoted to 2nd lieutenant